-- Preparation of disclosure material. - Establishing, reviewing and maintaining this Statement of Investment Policy and Objectives ('SIPO'). - The ongoing management and oversight of the Fund.
-This includes appointing, managing and monitoring specialist providers for: - o Fund administration, and - o Investment management. - Monitoring investment performance and outcomes.
+- preparation of disclosure material; - establishing, reviewing and maintaining this Statement of Investment Policy and Objectives ('SIPO'); - the ongoing management and oversight of the Funds.
+This includes appointing, managing and monitoring specialist providers for: - o fund administration; and - investment management; and - monitoring investment performance and outcomes.

-Hyperion Asset Management Limited ('Hyperion') is the Scheme's Investment Manager and is responsible for making recommendations and decisions about what the Fund invests in.
-The Fund is invested in accordance with this SIPO and Hyperion's investment philosophy and process.
+Hyperion Asset Management Limited ('Hyperion') is the Scheme's Investment Manager and is responsible for making recommendations and decisions about what the Funds invest in.
+The Funds are invested in accordance with this SIPO and Hyperion's investment philosophy and process.